 The most acclaimed and famous of Tokyo’s temples are the Meiji Shrine, the Senso-ji Temple and, none other than the Imperial Palace.
 On this tour you will have a unique chance to lose yourself in each, diving into a new world of ancient history and essence.

-Imperial Palace is one of the oldest and most visited attractions and is still home to the Imperial Family of Tokyo.
+Imperial Palace is one of the oldest and most visited attractions in Tokyo and is still home to the Imperial Family.
 Explore the park, the main palace, the museum and see authentic archives.
 Afterward, you will be taken on a drive through the popular entertainment center of Akasuka, and have a chance to shop till you drop in Nakamise-Dori street.

 Enjoy a Private Welcome Tour with a Local

-The guide for this tour is clued up, and knows ways to easily get around, which places have the best food and where to shop!
+The guides on these tours are clued up, and know ways to easily get around.
+They know which places have the best food and where to shop!
 It is an excellent opportunity for you to get comfortable with the ins and outs of Tokyo, which is a huge bonus in such a busy city where there are tidal waves of people everywhere you go.
+Having somebody to help you with the language barrier is also invaluable.

 Adventure Ghibli Museum and Inokashira Park Walking Tour

 This is a tour of Tokyo’s most famous museum, The Ghibli.
 The museum showcases Japan’s fine animation skills from the Ghibli Studio.
-Tokyo is full of anime-inspired outfits, people and places!
+By the way, the whole of Tokyo is chock full of anime-inspired outfits, people and places!

 Insider Tip: Book in advance for this experience, as a limited number of people are admitted per day.